Instructions for Authors

-Authors are strongly encouraged to pre-register clinical trials with an international clinical trials register or and to cite a reference to the registration in the Methods section.
+Authors are strongly encouraged to pre-register clinical trials with an international clinical trials register and cite a reference to the registration in the Methods section.
 Suitable databases include clinicaltrials.gov, the EU Clinical Trials Register and those listed by the World Health Organisation International Clinical Trials Registry Platform.

-The editors of this journal take the responsibility to enforce a rigorous peer-review process together with strict ethical policies and standards to ensure to add high quality scientific works to the field of scholarly publication.
+The editors of this journal enforce a rigorous peer-review process together with strict ethical policies and standards to ensure to add high quality scientific works to the field of scholarly publication.
 Unfortunately, cases of plagiarism, data falsification, image manipulation, inappropriate authorship credit, and the like, do arise.
 The editors of Antibiotics take such publishing ethics issues very seriously and are trained to proceed in such cases with a zero tolerance policy.

 - Any facts that might be perceived as a possible conflict of interest of the author(s) must be disclosed in the paper prior to submission.

 - Authors should accurately present their research findings and include an objective discussion of the significance of their findings.

 - Data and methods used in the research need to be presented in sufficient detail in the paper, so that other researchers can replicate the work.